svicervlad/socketio-example/README.md

 __NOTE__: tested only on archlinux

 - Install nodejs, yarn and python with venv
-- Run `yarn pip` to install dependencies for backend
-- Run `yarn build` to install dependencies for react app
+- Run `yarn intall` to install dependencies

 ## Quickstart